OpenInternet/Infuse/content/learning-path/1/module-5.ar.md

 ---
 style: module
-title: "Passive Investigation - Analyze email headers"
+title: Passive Investigation - Analyze email headers
-description: "Sorem ipsum dolor sit amet, consectetur adipiscing elit.
-Etiam eu turpis molestie, dictum est a, mattis tellus.
-Sed dignissim, metus nec fringilla accumsan, risus sem sollicitudin lacus, ut interdum tellus elit sed risus."
+description: The subtopic will teach you how to analyze the extensive metadata which documents an email’s origin, the servers it traveled through, information about possible spam checks, and much more.
+This metadata can form a crucial part of any in-depth investigation into potentially malicious emails
 weight: 5
 ---

 ## Use Case

 There is far more to emails than meets the eye.
-The subtopic will teach you how to** analyze the extensive metadata** which documents an email’s origin, the servers it traveled through, information about possible spam checks, and much more.
+The subtopic will teach you how to **analyze the extensive metadata** which documents an email’s origin, the servers it traveled through, information about possible spam checks, and much more.
 This metadata can form a crucial part of any in-depth investigation into potentially malicious emails.

 Use this skill after or alongside the [Triage](#subtopic-4-passive-investigation-analyze-urls-hostnames-and-ip-addresses) subtopic within this learning path.
 Some of these skills may be necessary as part of the triage process in order to decide if a message is suspicious.